 Being on Syntagma square you can easily enter the area of Plaka which is the oldest and most prestigious neighbourhood of Athens.
 Attached to the Holy Rock of Acropolis it’s a “must-see” area for every visitor setting foot in Athens.
 It’s unique, it’s picturesque, full of labyrinthine alleys.
 It’s like a journey to the past.
 Don’t miss the chance to stroll around “Anafiotika” , a cosy district of Plaka that looks like a small island popped from the north slope of Acropolis.
 Plaka’s main pedestrian – only Kidathinaion and Adrianou you can find plenty of stores selling traditional goods, souvenirs, folk artifacts and Greek traditional food products.
-At Plaka’s alleys you will come along many traditional Athenian taverns (see more to TASTE), museums (see more to CULTURE) .
+At Plaka’s alleys you will come along many traditional Athenian taverns, museums.
 If you head uphill via alleys and blossoming staircases you will reach Acropolis entrance.
 Continue your walk either entering the archaeological site of Ancient Theatre oF Dionysus, or the through shady grove and it’s marble routes created by Greek architect Pikionis.
 Both routes lead to one of Europe’s most beautiful pedestrian – only, Dionisiou Areopagitou.
 The “New Acropolis Museum”, the impressive “new house” of Holy Rock’s treasures calls for a visit.
 You can also have a coffee or o light meal at the terrace.
 Why not catching a glimpse of the 2 museum shops

 Around the New Acropolis Museum a new commercial neighbourhood emerged.
 Makriyianni area seeks attention from Athenians and visitors with new trendy art shops, restaurants, bistros and hotels.
 Dionisiou Areopagitou pedestrian can lead you everywhere.
 Adrianou Gate, Temple Of Olympian Zeus, Zappeion, Panathinaic Stadium (Kallimarmaro) or Fillopapou Hill, Thiseion, Ano Petralona, Monastiraki, Psirri.